Billing model for Azure Active Directory B2C

 - Submit a support request

-- Move your B2C tenant resource to another Azure Subscription, or to another Resource Group.
-This choice changes which Azure subscription receives usage charges.
+- Move your Azure AD B2C tenant resource to another Azure subscription or resource group